alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/virtual-data.md

 In fact, virtual data is a reference object with a unique id, and its tracking mechanism is realized by first generating a mapping between virtual data id and response data, and then finding and replacing it with the actual value through virtual data id.

-When the original value is a reference type, the performance is the same as the original value, but the virtual data of the basic type uses `Number, String, Boolean` encapsulation classes, as well as custom `Undefined, Null` encapsulation classes, and their expressions are the same as There are some deviations from the original value.
+When the original value is a reference type, the performance is the same as the original value, but the virtual data of the basic type uses `Number, String, Boolean` encapsulation classes, as well as custom `Undefined, Null` encapsulation classes, and their behavior differs slightly from the original values.
 The characteristics of the virtual data and the use of auxiliary functions for the virtual data are listed below.
 The details of the auxiliary functions will be introduced at the end of the chapter.

-## string concatenation
+## String concatenation

 When virtual data is concatenated, it will be converted to virtual data id for splicing.